Agent: Jo Carlton

 Blue Peter airs live every Thursday at 17:30 on the CBBC channel.

-Lindsey also narrated and hosted the first series of Taking The Next Step; a talent show for fans of CBBC reality-style drama series The Next Step.
-She has recently filmed a second series, which is due to air on CBBC later this year.
+Lindsey has also narrated and hosted two series of Taking The Next Step; a talent show for fans of CBBC reality-style drama series The Next Step.

 - Blue Peter - CBBC